Ozmercer/t-t-playlists/README.md

 Since no design was supplied for a single category, I went on a small tangent to build a function that randomly generates a simple background texture.

-The app is built using the Angular router and a lazy-loaded module, global type interfaces and tests.
+The app was built using the Angular router and a lazy-loaded module, global type interfaces and tests.